mgida/NewsAppFlutter/README.md

 * provider

 ## Before starting
-get your api_key and put it in lib\utils\constants file in red
+get your api_key and put it in lib\utils\constants file

 [Get your api_key](https://newsapi.org/)